 - driving licence

-- if you hold an EU license, you will need to provide a proof of address, e.g. utility bill
+- if you hold an EU licence, you will need to provide a proof of address, e.g. utility bill

 Before we are able to confirm your booking, we will need to have access to the details of any endorsements on your licence.
 We do this whilst we confirm your identity and creditworthiness, using external service providers to assist with our checks, using the information listed above that you have provided us with.
 We will be able to access your licence details and confirm whether you have any endorsements.
 This way, we will be able to quickly confirm whether we are able to rent a car to you.
 We may also re-run the licence check service immediately prior to your car rental, to consider any endorsements received in the period between booking and hire.